gardener/gardener/docs/usage/shoot_credentials_rotation.md

 - `username`: the user name
 - `password`: the password
-- `basic_auth.csv`: the user name and password in CSV format
 - `auth`: the user name with SHA-1 representation of the password

 **It is the responsibility of the end-user to regularly rotate those credentials.**